WHERE WE OPERATE

 When the mine closed, the impact on the City of Lead and surrounding areas was devastating.
 The town had to slowly rebuild its economy which now relies on recreation and the Sanford Underground Research Facility (SURF).
 SURF is now located in the old Homestake Mine and is home to world-renowned neutrino research1.

-Dakota Gold is focused on resoureces that can be developed without interfering with SURF's important mission.
+Dakota Gold is focused on resources that can be developed without interfering with SURF's important mission.
 Indeed, we believe there are important synergies for both SURF and Dakota Gold if we cooperate in our stewardship of the District.

 While Lead is finding new avenues for job creation and economic development, the Lead community has embraced Dakota Gold and our long-term vision of revitalizing the District.